 Method 1: Reboot your pc in safe mode

 If you are not able to start Windows 10 in Normal mode, then try to boot it in Safe Mode.
 That will help as you work through a determination of the problem.
 If it not helps then you can try the different methods listed below to resolve windows 10 bad pool header issue.

 Method 2: Uninstall recently installed software

 If you installed any software recently and after that face, this error then uninstalls it and check that blue screen bad pool header issue go away.
 Many time, third-party antivirus applications are the reason for the error.
 In such case you have installed any antivirus software on your Windows 10 system, try to uninstall it temporarily and check the problem is solved or not.
 If it solved, then you can try to replace the antivirus software.

-To uninstall the programme follow the steps given below:
+To uninstall the program follow the steps given below:

 Step 1: From the search bar open the control panel.

 Step 2: From the search, panel look for “Programs and Features” to open the list of programs installed on the system or go to “uninstall the programme” option directly.